eiw2022/eiw2022.github.io/index.md

 ### Call for Abstracts

 Authors should submit their work only in the form of an abtract.
-Selected extended abstracts will be given the opportunity to be fast-tracked as 4-page papers to the [ICML Hardware Aware Efficient Training (HAET)](https://haet2022.github.io/).
+Selected extended abstracts will be given the opportunity to be fast-tracked as 4-page papers to the [ICML Hardware Aware Efficient Training workshop (HAET)](https://haet2022.github.io/).

 Submission link will be available soon.